AmerBecic/AmerBecicRetailManager/README.md

 ## Description

 Again this is a demo, with MVP bulding style.
 Main focus is on the functionalities of backend part of the application.
-While I do have plans to improve Frontend part of the application, but probably not in a near future.
+I do have plans to improve Frontend part of the application, but probably not in a near future.

 This application allows you to buy Products from Inventory.
-There are 3 types of users (Admin, Cashier and Manager).
+Currently here are 3 types of users (Admin, Cashier and Manager).
-Every role has certain limitations, for example only Admin can see info and roles about other users and edit them.

 Technologies used: